WallarooLabs/wally/book/getting-started/macos-setup.md

 # Setting Up Your MacOS Environment for Wallaroo

 These instructions have been tested on OSX El Capitan and MacOS Sierra.
-If you are on Sierra or High Sierra, we recommend installing via [Docker](/book/getting-started/docker-setup.md) due to a Kernel panic caused by a few of the Wallaroo applications, this is currently under investigation.
+If you are on Sierra or High Sierra, we recommend installing via [Docker](/book/getting-started/docker-setup.md) due to a Kernel panic caused by a few of the Wallaroo applications; this is currently under investigation.

 There are a few applications/tools which are required to be installed before you can proceed with the setup of the Wallaroo environment.